****** To send an

 spikes/power line surges ?
 Yeah, the new DX catch....the neighbors refrigerator.

-soon.
-As it always goes, now is the time to acquire a sample if you
+remaining stock.
+As it always goes, NOW is the time to acquire a sample

-always wanted one a brand new one (but were dragging your feet).(Jan 29)
+always wanted a brand new one (but were dragging your

 with the Satellit 600 or 650 (ditto for all models after including the